mfms-ncsu/galant/README.md

 https://www.gnu.org/licenses/gpl.html
 for details.

+If you have questions, comments or bugs to report, please contact me at mfms@ncsu.edu

 You can run Galant immediately by opening a terminal window, going to the galant home directory and executing: